A Tractable Online Learning Algorithm for the Multinomial Logit Contextual Bandit: Introduction

 \section{Introduction}

 Assortment optimization problems arise in many industries, and prominent examples include retailing and online advertising (check \cite{ALFANDARI2021830,TIMONINAFARKAS20201058,WANG2020237} and see \cite{kok2007demand} for a detailed review).
-The problem faced by a decision-maker is that of selecting a subset (assortment) of items to offer from a universe of \emph{substitutable} items such that the expected revenue is maximized.
+The problem faced by a decision-maker is that of selecting a subset (assortment) of items to offer from a universe of \emph{substitutable} items\footnote{If all consumers have identical preferences towards same characteristics of an item, then that item is termed as substitutable} such that the expected revenue is maximized.
 In many e-commerce applications, the data on consumer choices tends to be either limited or non-existent (similar to the \emph{cold start} problem in recommendation systems).
 Consumer preferences must be learned by experimenting with various assortments and observing consumer choices, but this experimentation with various assortments must be balanced to maximize cumulative revenue.
 Furthermore, in many settings, the retailer has to consider a very large number of products that are \emph{similar} (examples range from apparel to consumer electronics).
 The commonality in their features can be expressed with the aid of auxiliary variables which summarize product attributes.
 This enables a significant reduction in dimensionality but introduces additional challenges in designing policies that have to dynamically balance demand learning (exploration) while simultaneously maximizing cumulative revenues (exploitation).